alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

-witness is passed positionally, after everything the signature declares, exactly as it is to a bodied Method — so a shim listing only the declared Parameters takes the witness in the slot the default opened and hands the default on as the witness. `sort<ItemType is Comparable>(in order: SortOrder = #Ascending)` is the first native with both, and the shim now ends with one Parameter per bounded Type
+witness is passed positionally, after everything the signature declares, exactly as it is to a bodied Method — so a shim listing only the declared Parameters takes the witness in the slot the default opened and hands the default on as the witness. `sort<infer ItemType is Comparable>(in order: SortOrder = #Ascending)` is the first native with both, and the shim now ends with one Parameter per bounded Type Parameter:
-Parameter:

 ```js
 const $es_NonEmptyList_sort__overload$1 = (